khaosx/ansible-role-plex-server/README.md

 | `plex_server_testing`         | `false`       | Set to `true` to skip tasks that cannot run in a testing environment. |

 ### Handling Sensitive Variables
 To securely manage sensitive variables, you can use vars/secrets.yml to override defaults without exposing them in version control.
-Ensure that this file is added to `.gitignore`:
+A file named `defaults.secrets.yml` can be renamed to `secrets.yml` to ease the process.
+Ensure that `secrets.yml` is added to `.gitignore`:

 ``` gitignore
 # .gitignore